Indian units of measurement

-Before the introduction of the Metric system, one may divide the history of Indian systems of measurement into three main periods: the pre-Akbar's period, the period of the Akbar system, and the British colonial period.
+Before the introduction of the metric system, one may divide the history of Indian systems of measurement into three main periods: the pre-Akbar period, the period of the Akbar system, and the British colonial period.

-During pre-Akbar period, weights and measure system varied from region to region, commodity to commodity, and rural to urban areas.
-The weights were based on the weight of various seeds (specially the wheat berry and Ratti) and lengths were based on the length of arms and width of fingers.
-Akbar realized a need for a uniform system.
-He elected the barley corn.
-This did not replace the existing system.
-Instead, it just added another system.
+During the Indian pre ancient period, weights and measure systems varied from region to region, commodity to commodity, and rural to urban areas.
+The weights were based on the weight of various seeds (in particular the wheat berry and Ratti) and lengths were based on the length of arms and width of fingers.
+During his reign, the Mughal emperor Akbar realized a need for a uniform system, and used the weight of the barley corn as a standard.
+This did not replace the existing system; rather, it simply added another system of measurement.

-British entered India as traders.
-They accepted barley corn as a unit 'grain' for weighing gold.
-Eventually, British introduced their own system for weighing gold (Troy ounce).
-In 1956, Government of India passed the Standards of Weights Act, that came into effect in 1958.The metric weight mandatory by October 1960, and the metric measures mandatory by April 1962.
+When the British first began trading in India, they accepted barley corn as a unit for weighing gold.
+Eventually, the British introduced their own system for weighing gold.
+In 1956, the government of independent India passed the Standards of Weights Act, which would come into effect in 1958.
+The metric system was made mandatory for weights in October 1960, and for measures in April 1962.